 Last Sept.
 17 - 19, 2010 was the celebration of Tomica's 40th Anniversary Motor Madness and our club (DCPH) participated in public exhibition of some awesome Tomica collections.

-I wasn't able to bring my digicam during
+I wasn't able to bring my digicam during ingress to take some shots. :)

 But here are some random photos of friends collections during the weekend event.
 Please forgive the quality of the photos, I was not able to set the flash. :D